Gldani prison scandal

 The Gldani prison scandal was a political scandal in the country of Georgia involving the recorded abuse of inmates in the Georgian prison system.
 On September 18, 2012, several videos were released showing prison guards and their superiors torturing, taunting, and sexually assaulting detainees in Gldani No. 8 Prison.
-The video footage, which confirmed long-standing allegations of ill-treatment of prisoners, was released two weeks before the October 1 parliamentary elections.
+The scandal highlighted the widespread torture in the Georgian prisons under the United National Movement government.

 The scandal was unique in Georgian history in that it was initially shared and discussed on social media, before the story began to appear on Georgia's largely pro-government television channels.
 The highly controversial video footage resulted in orchestrated rallies in cities such as Tbilisi, Batumi, Poti, Kutaisi and Gori.
 Upset by images of graphic prisoner abuse, protestors demanded justice and promised to continue their protests.
 Later that night Khatuna Kalmakhelidze fired David Chakua, the Chairman of the Penitentiary Department.
 Several days later, Kalmakhelidze herself resigned.

+Background

+Torture in Georgian prisons under the United National Movement

+In 2004, the pro-Western liberal autocratic United National Movement party of Mikheil Saakashvili came to power in Georgia through the Western-backed Rose Revolution.
+It started to implement liberal reforms in Georgia through authoritarian means.
+Due to mass incarceration, the prisoner numbers shot up from 6,000 in 2003 to 24,000 in 2012.
+During this time, the ill-treatment of prisoners increased, initially in police custody (police stations and temporary isolators), with the methods of ill-treatment including, among other things, beatings with fists, butts of guns and truncheons and the use of electric shocks, cigarette burns, gagging, blindfolding, burns, threats to the detainees family, "suspending a detainee from a pole between two tables," placing plastic bags over the head of a detainee, hanging of persons upside down, etc., with the severity of ill-treatment so high that it could be classified as torture.
+In 2005, it was reported that attacks and abductions were carried out on the street by plainclothes security service agents.
+In 2006, with the announcement of zero tolerance policy by Mikheil Saakashvili, and the massive surge of prisoner numbers, from 9,688 in 2005 to 21,075 in 2009, the shift of physical ill-treatment was reported from the police to the penitentiary system by 2007.
+Along with that, Georgia also saw increase in extrajudicial killings by police by 2006.
+Gldani prison No 8, Medical Establishment No 18, Ksani Prison No 15 and Kutaisi Prison No 2 were the prisons often highlighted as especially problematic.
+According to reports, "newly arriving detainees would get a "welcoming beating" after being transferred to a prison in order to intimidate them".